EnergyExemplarNorthAmerica/Python-PLEXOS-API/Solution Files/README.md

 The scripts herein use a combination of pandas, sqlite3, and the PLEXOS API to construct such reports and the extensibility to construct further reports.

+#1. connect.py
+Demonstrates connecting to a solution file and querying a set of results

+#2. query_enums.py
+Demonstrates listing out the possible values that each of the enumerations related to solution queries can take.
+Useful for modifying 1.

+#3. dataframe_query.py
+Demonstrates querying results into a pandas dataframe.

+#4. query_into_sqlite3.py
+Demonstrates pushing a solution query into a sqlite3 database.

+#5. query_plotting.py
+Demonstrates using matplotlib to produce a plot of PLEXOS results.